Renewable energy is created from natural sources that are unlimited or continually replenished, such as the sun, wind and water.

 Plus most energy generators, such as wind turbines or hydroelectric power stations are pricey to set up but cheap to run.

-As for consumers, the government will introduce its Boiler Upgrade Scheme in May 2022, offering grants of up to £6,000 towards the cost of replacing your traditional boiler with a low-carbon heating system such as a heat pump.
+As for consumers, the government introduced the in May 2022, offering grants of up to £6,000 towards the cost of replacing your traditional boiler with a low-carbon heating system such as a heat pump.

 But renewables have high upfront costs and can be intermittent, with sources such as wind turbines and solar cells rely heavily on the weather.
 For instance, if it is not a windy day, wind turbines will not turn, and if it is not sunny, solar cells will not produce much electricity.